DEFRA/ffc-sfi-payment-responses/README.md

 ## Setup
 ### Configuration

+These configuration values should be set in the [docker-compose.yaml](docker-compose.yaml) file or Helm [values file](./helm/ffc-pay-responses/values.yaml) if running Kubernetes.

 | Name | Description |
 | ---| --- |
 | `APPINSIGHTS_CLOUDROLE` | Azure App Insights cloud role |